The Green Knight (soundtrack): Development

-Lowery recruited his norm composer Daniel Hart, ever since their collaboration with the 2013 film Ain't Them Bodies Saints.
-Hart felt the score was challenging, as the film was set in the 15th century, and he did not have a knowledge of medieval music, although he grew up singing liturgical music in the church choirs, most of them were rooted in ancient English music.
-He extensively researched into medieval English poetry, which served as the source of most of the lyrics he had written for, authenticating the musical style of the story.
+Lowery recruited composer Daniel Hart, who had been his collaborator ever since the 2013 film Ain't Them Bodies Saints.
+Hart felt the score was challenging, as the film was set in the 15th century, and he did not have a knowledge of medieval music; although he grew up singing liturgical music in the church choirs, most of it was rooted in ancient English music.
+He extensively researched into medieval English poetry, which served as the source of most of the lyrics he wrote for the film, authenticating the musical style of the story.

-The scoring was a long process, beginning in August 2019 where Hart had written the first song for the film.
-Since Lowery was editing the film, during that time and could not complete the film, Hart had to score the film in separate sections, with the first being the middle section "A Meeting With St. Winfred".
+The scoring was a long process, beginning in August 2019 when Hart wrote the first song for the film.
+Since Lowery was still editing during that time and the film was not complete, Hart had to compose the score in separate sections, with the first being the middle section "A Meeting With St. Winfred".
 He could not get the timing right as the rhythm of the score was not quite the way he had expected and had to experiment those themes.
-While most of the score had been recorded prior to the COVID-19 pandemic, the film's postponement from its initial March 2020 date led Lowery had to re-edit the film after he was unsatisfied with the initial cut which was intended to premiere at the South by Southwest festival, which led to multiple revisions in the score.
+While most of the score had been recorded prior to the COVID-19 pandemic, the film's postponement from its initial March 2020 date led Lowery to re-edit the film after he was unsatisfied with the initial cut which was intended to premiere at the South by Southwest festival, which led to multiple revisions in the score.

 Hart used a quartet of recorders as they were the main instrument of European music in the 15th century, eventually fitting in the context of the film's musical palette.
-Most of the demos he had written had consisted of recorder quartets and he and Lowery discussed on using specific instruments for the film, mostly periodic instruments.
+Most of the demos he had written had consisted of recorder quartets and he and Lowery discussed using specific instruments for the film, mostly period instruments.
 However, there are sequences where he had to use synthesizers allowing the creative freedom to explore and experiment the themes.
-After listening to Mark Korven's score for The Witch (2015), he wanted to use two main instruments, which were the nyckelharpa and the Apprehension Engine which has been built by luthier Tony Duggan-Smith for Korven.
-He further used a seven-member voice choir performing sopranos and altos, and also played violins and violas which were augmented by a six-member cello.
+After listening to Mark Korven's score for The Witch (2015), he wanted to use two main instruments, which were the nyckelharpa and the Apprehension Engine which was built by luthier Tony Duggan-Smith for Korven.
+He further used a seven-member choir performing sopranos and altos, and also played violins and violas which were augmented by a six-member cello.

 Gawain's theme started with "a very playful, slightly off-kilter melody that reprises several times in the first section of the film" but disappears after his departure to his adventure-filled quest and grows up over the coming months.
-He had also written themes for his love interest Essel (Alicia Vikander), the King Arthur (Sean Harris) and the sword Excalibur.
+Hart also wrote themes for Gawain’s love interest Essel (Alicia Vikander), King Arthur (Sean Harris), and the sword Excalibur.
 He also added the sounds of Prophet Rev 2 synthesizer to replicate the mood and ambience of Wendy Carlos' music for The Shining (1980).